marcs-feh/marcs-feh/README.md

 I have a personal appreciation for CSP-style concurrency and minimalist software.

 I'm something of a Libre software simp.
 Every software I create as a hobby is Libre, usually under a permissive license.
 The main target of my programs is POSIX systems, however Windows ports are never out of question if they are not super difficult to implement.
 I currently use Linux, but I can find my way around most POSIX systems, I don't work on proprietary systems unless I'm being paid.

 My most used/loved languages are:
 - C (C17, ANSI C if I *really* have to)
 - Go
 - Lua
 - Python

-Other languages I use but I'm not very pround of:
-- sh
-- {Java,Type}Script
-- Perl
-- C++

 Tools I use:
 - Go : The whole language has the essentials.